G-20 leaders end summit condemning Russia despite divisions

 The emergency meeting Wednesday included the leaders of the G-7, which includes Canada, France, Germany, Italy, Japan, the United Kingdom and the European Union, along with the president of the European Council and the prime ministers of NATO allies Spain and the Netherlands.

-Biden held a separate meeting later with Sunak, in their first extended conversation since he took office last month.
+Biden held a separate meeting later with Sunak, in their first extended conversation since the British leader took office last month.

 “We’re going to continue to support Ukraine as long as Russia continues their aggression,” Biden said alongside Sunak, adding that he was “glad we’re on the same page” in backing Ukraine.